airconditioner1/AGdev43-Sprints-Agile-Tool/README.md

 To access the chatroom feature, open a new terminal in the same directory and type `npm run server`

+The backend is not run.
+Rather, it is a storage to show the current back-end code running on the docker services.

 # Description
 These are the current features of the product:
 1. login and logout with google (no signup yet, mark working on it)